 Though Rhode Island requires drivers to carry bodily injury insurance of $25,000 for one person and $50,000 total, along with $25,000 in property damage coverage, some drivers take a gamble and refuse to purchase coverage.
 A 2015 survey found that over 15% of Rhode Island drivers are on the road uninsured.
 If you’re hit by one, their careless decision can turn into your headache.

 Likewise, sometimes drivers are involved in hit-and-run accidents or face catastrophic injuries that exceed the other party’s insurance limits.
-These situations call for professional help: After all, you shouldn’t have to pay for someone else’s poor choices.
-Our team at Karns & Kerrison is here to help you seek fair compensation after you’ve been hit by a driver who can’t reimburse you for damages.
+These situations call for professional help, after all, you shouldn’t have to pay for someone else’s poor choices.
+Our team at Karns & Kerrison is here to help you seek fair compensation after you’ve been hit by a driver who can’t reimburse you for car accident damages.

 Who Pays for Damages the At-Fault Party Can’t Cover?